Is your home loan costing you too much? Here is how you can find out.

 A mortgage broker is a certified home loan specialist who has access to a wide range of home loans from a panel of lenders.
 Typically you meet you with your mortgage broker in person and communicate what your financial objectives are along with your financial position.
 The mortgage broker then searches through their database to find a loan that is suitable for you.
 The good thing about using a broker is that you don't need to do the research yourself and the broker will take you from the research stage all the way to settlement.

 You pay for your broker through the interest on the loan that they settle for you.
-If you're ready to use a mortgage broker, click on your state or territory in the map below to find your local broker.
+If you're ready to use a mortgage broker, compare them in the table below.

 Choosing your lender